shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 > Compiled successfully using:
    - solc: 0.5.16+commit.9c3226ce.Emscripten.clang
 ```
-## Create, fund and unlock an account on the C-Chain
+## Create and unlock an account on the C-Chain

 When deploying smart contracts to the C-Chain, the truffle will default to the first available account provided by your C-Chain client as `the from` the address used during migrations.

-- Create an account

 Truffle has a very useful console that we can use to interact with the blockchain and our contract.
 Open the console:
 ```